 Since stock you receive through stock grants and RSUs is essentially compensation, you'll usually see it reported automatically on your W-2.
 Typically, taxes are withheld to go against what you might owe when you do your taxes.
 As with all withholding, the taxes your employer deducts from your paycheck may not be enough to cover the full amount of tax you owe when you file your return.

 If your employer doesn't withhold tax on your stock grant or RSU, you may be responsible for paying estimated taxes.
-With estimated taxes, you'll have to send payments to the IRS about every quarter, on April 15, June 15, September 15 and January 15.
+With estimated taxes, you'll have to send payments to the IRS about every quarter, on April 15 (July 15 in 2020), June 15 (July 15 in 2020), September 15 and January 15.
 The payments are estimates of what you'll owe in total when you prepare your tax returns for that year.
-For example, if you get a huge stock grant in February, you'll be expected to pay estimated taxes for that grant on April 15, if there is no employer withholding.
+For example, if you get a huge stock grant in February, you'll be expected to pay estimated taxes for that grant on April 15 (July 15 in 2020), if there is no employer withholding.
 However, if your next stock grant isn't until December, you might not need to send estimated payments in June or September.

 If you don't want cash withheld from your paycheck, you may be able to pay the tax by having your employer take it out of the shares.
 For example, if you need 10% tax withheld and receive 100 shares of stock, your employer may be able to liquidate 10 shares and give you a net grant of 90 shares.